Aleadinglight/Google-cloud-vision-api/readme.md

 3. Get your Google Cloud account.

-4. You will need to activate your billing account here: https://console.developers.google.com/billing.
+4. You will need to activate your [billing account](https://console.developers.google.com/billing.).

-5. Go to https://console.cloud.google.com and log in.
+5. Go to [your Google Cloud Account](https://console.cloud.google.com) and log in.
 Navigate to `APIs & Services`.
 Click on `Create credentials` -> `Service account key` -> Choose `JSON` format and fill in needed information.
 Your `.json` credetial file will be automaticly downloaded.

 6. Set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the file path of the `.json` file that contains your service account key.
 ```bash